2023 Tennessee House of Representatives expulsions: Justin J. Pearson

 Vote on expelling Justin J. Pearson.

 The Tennessee House of Representatives voted to expel Pearson, 6926.
 HR 63, the resolution to remove Pearson, was sponsored by Andrew Farmer.
 Charlie Baum, Bryan Richey, and John Gillespie were the three Republicans to vote against the resolution.

+HR 63 - Expels Representative Justin J. Pearson from the House of Representatives of the 113th General Assembly.